Top 10 things to see and do in the Aichi Prefecture, Japan

 10. Plan a foody tour of the Aichi Prefecture

 Japan is a food-lovers paradise, and the Aichi Prefecture is not any exception.
 When in Aichi, pattern the rooster sukiyaki, made with skinny slices of Nagoya Cochin, a premium breed of rooster prized for its darkish meat and wealthy flavour.
 The rooster is simmered with greens in a candy and savoury soy-based broth seasoned with sugar and sake and then dipped in egg yolk.

 For a extra fruity delicacy, pattern one in all Japan’s well-known fruit sandwiches, minimize into cross-sections and anchored in whipped cream between two pillowy slices of white bread.
 If you might be in the metropolis of Takahama, buy your fruit sandwich from Yaojin, a grocery retailer with a 120-year historical past.
 Each Wednesday and Saturday from 10 AM, they line their cabinets with 30 completely different sorts of sandwiches together with strawberries, kiwis, seedless grapes, melons, and oranges.

 US: One-stop flights from the US West Coast to Chubu Centrair International Airport in Tokoname, Aichi depart from Los Angeles, San Francisco, and Seattle.

 UK: One-stop flights to Chubu Centrair International Airport depart from London, and two-stop flights from Edinburgh, Manchester, Glasgow and Belfast.

-Alternatively, there are many direct flights from the US and UK to Tokyo.
-From there the train from Tokyo to Nagoya City, the Central City of Aichi Prefecture, takes just one hour 35 minutes.
+Alternatively, there are lots of direct flights from the US and UK to Tokyo.
+From there the prepare from Tokyo to Nagoya City, the Central City of Aichi Prefecture, takes only one hour 35 minutes.